-Section 7-Source Control in Existing Developed Areas (S6.E.7) Continued
+Section 7-Source Control in Existing Developed Areas (S6.E.7)

 Permit Requirements Planned and Ongoing Activities Maintain a list of sites covered by the SWPPP(s) required under the Permit.
-Inspect at least 20% of • Maintain a list of sites covered by a SWPPP required under the Permit. ustea sites annually. • Develop an inspection schedule based on the list of sites with SWPPP coverage to ensure that at least 20% of the listed sites are inspected annually. • Conduct site inspections to the extent allowed by local ordinances, rules, and regulations.
-Include policies and procedures to reduce pollutants associated with pesticides, herbicides, and fertilizer. • As needed, update Port landscape maintenance policy prohibiting the use of pesticides and herbicides, and over-use of fertilizers.
+Inspect at least 20% of listed sites annually.
+Maintain a list of sites covered by a SWPPP required under the Permit.
+Develop an inspection schedule based on the list of sites with SWPPP coverage to ensure that at least 20% of the listed sites are inspected annually.
+Conduct site inspections to the extent allowed by local ordinances, rules, and regulations.
+Include policies and procedures to reduce pollutants associated with pesticides, herbicides, and fertilizer.
+As needed, update Port landscape maintenance policy prohibiting the use of pesticides and herbicides, and over-use of fertilizers.
 Include measures to prevent, identify, and respond to illicit discharges, illicit connections, spills, and improper disposal.
 Notify the City or King County and Ecology upon becoming aware of a spill.
 Include reference to the Port's IDDE Program in SWPPPs.
 Implement Port's IDDE Program on all Phase I Properties.
 Follow the Port's Marine Stormwater Utility Standard Operating Procedures for Spills and Illicit Discharges in the event of an illicit discharge, illicit connection, or spill.
-The Port Spill Protocol was updated in 2021.
 Notify the City of Seattle, King County, Ecology, National Response Center, and/or United States Coast Guard of spills as required.
 Include a component related to inspection and maintenance of stormwater facilities and catch basins that is consistent with the Port's O&M Program.
-Include reference to the Port's O&amp;M Program in Port SWPPPs.
-Implement Port O&amp;M Program on Maritime Phase I Properties.
+Include reference to the Port's O&M Program in Port SWPPPs.
+Implement Port O&M Program on Maritime Phase I Properties.